 The incidence of side effects is very low.
 No serious side effects have been reported with the vaccine.
-Tenderness and redness at the site of the injection may occur.
+A few persons experience tenderness and redness at the site of the injection.
 Low-grade fever may occur.
 Rash, nausea, joint pain, and mild fatigue have also been reported.